bitcoinwords/bitcoinwords.github.io/_posts/2019-08-08-bitcoin-layers.md

 ### Posted August 8, 2019

-I feel like the past few weeks there have been several good threads about Bitcoin’s scaling layers and everything else.
-Two camps are emerging as they try to define the stack.
+The past few weeks there have been several good threads about Bitcoin’s scaling layers.
+Two camps have emerged as they try to define the stack.
 While this has no real implications and the market will ultimately decide on the best way to define layers, I wanted to put a post together to show the two camps.

 ## Any Tech Stack
 Any technology that allows you to move Bitcoin around without making a Bitcoin L1 transaction, and settles directly on L1.